-Eugène Delacroix (1798-1863), Romantic Painter
+Eugène Delacroix (1798-1863), romantic painter

 1stimage: Soirée; 2nd: Gravure by Gigoux (1864); 3rd: Auto portrait (1837); 4th: caricature by Eugène Giraud drawn mid 1850 at Nieuwerkerke's soirée; 5th: caricature drawn by Giraud in 1856.